bob134552/Battlestations/README.md

 #### Footer

-Contains social media links to Facebook, Google and Instagram.
+Contains social media links to Facebook, Google and Instagram and contact details.

 #### Home Page